Industrial Energy Financing Primer

 GM’s creation of an Energy Performance Contracting (EPC) model helped double the amount of money directed towards energy conservation from $40 million to $80 million.

-Volvo established a new guideline that allows managers to factor in the risk of increasing energy prices when making energy efficiency PPE investment decisions.
+Volvo established a new guideline that allows managers to factor in the risk of increasing energy prices when making energy efficiency investment decisions, helping it meet its initial 25% energy intensity reduction target and set a new 25% goal.

 Victor Valley Wastewater Reclamation Authority: Innovative Third-Party Funding Arrangement to Finance Waste-to-Energy Project